 Though we may have taken your numerous nutrients for granted in the past, we will certainly not now, dear kale.
 Hail to Cheezy Kale Chips!

 Healthy fats are essential to a satisfying and sustainable vegan diet.
-Including mono and polyunsaturated fats in a meal can help to lower your risk of heart disease and support cell growth, as well as hormone function.
+Did you know that including mono and polyunsaturated fats in a meal can help to lower your risk of heart disease and support cell growth, as well as hormone function?

-Plus, these small and succulent seeds taste great and create a very creamy sauce!
+Plus, these adorable oblong nuts taste great and create a very creamy sauce!

 Ahh, nutritional yeast.
 Every vegan’s best friend.
 Also known as “nooch,” these tiny flakes of savory goodness are packed with Vitamin B power (B1, B2, B3, B6, and B12) and protein (8 grams per serving).
 This tasty, cheesy topping packs a punch with high levels of potassium, calcium, and iron.
 Add 3 grams of fiber to the mix and you’ve got yourself one delicious and nutritious recipe ingredient!